mhalbritter/graalvm-filters/README.md

 # user-code-filter.json

 Influences the class in the `typeReachable` clause.
-The nearest included class in the reflection stack trace is used.
+The nearest included class in the call stack leading to the reflection call is used.

 Example: Setting the filter to this: